sojiadeyanju/mlzoomcamp_2025/README.md

-# mlzoomcamp_2025_notes
+# mlzoomcamp_2025
-My Notes from the ML Zoomcamp 2025 Course
+My Notes & Exercises from the ML Zoomcamp 2025 Course